TabbyML/tabby/website/blog/2023-10-21-incremental-decoding/index.md

 Incremental decoding:  ......, 207, 211  ->   "......[ hello]"  ✅
 ```

-For interested folks, you can refer to Tabby's exact implementation in `IncrementalDecoding` funcion in [`creates/tabby-inference/src/decoding.rs`](https://github.com/TabbyML/tabby/pull/491).
+For interested folks, you can refer to Tabby's exact implementation in `IncrementalDecoding` function in [`creates/tabby-inference/src/decoding.rs`](https://github.com/TabbyML/tabby/pull/491).

 Have you found our new decoding methods effective?
 Share your thoughts with us in our [Slack](https://join.slack.com/t/tabbyml/shared_invite/zt-22thejc0z-7ePKeWNCHPX31pEtnT4oYQ) channel 🌍😊!